Ana Cheri Tugs At Animal-Print Bikini, Flaunts Dangerous Curves While Sitting In The Sun

 “Too hot to handle ugh,” a third follower wrote.

-Ana always knows how to send her fans into a frenzy.
-The model shared another post this week in which she rocked a T-shirt and ripped shorts that showed off her curves.
+Ana almost always knows how to send her fans into a frenzy.
+The model shared another post this week in which she rocked a T-shirt and ripped shorts, teasing her audience.